 For example, I want to add a location that also is going to have a category assigned to it.
 I have the latest version of the Power Add-on activated.
 After adding all the Location information, I do not click on the Add button under the location information but continue on down to the next section called “Power” and add whatever pertinent information I wish to add there.
 Once I am satisfied and have no additional data to add, I click on the Add Button under the Power section of the Locations Panel to create the location that I have just added.

 The category or other additional data you just associated will appear when you review the Locations Page.

-Store Locator Plus 4.5.08 adds Radius Behavior as primary option in the base plugin.
-The Experience and Premier Add On packs extend the functionality beyond the basic “Always Use” setting.
+Store Locator Plus Radius Behavior is set to “always use” in the base plugin.
+The Experience and/or Premier Add On packs extend the functionality beyond the basic “Always Use” setting.
 This setting impacts how the radius selector is employed and how locations are filtered before being displayed to the user.

-The radius selection options presented to the user in the drop down menu is set under the Experience / Search tab in the Search Features panel.
+The radius selection options presented to the user in the drop down menu is set under the Settings / Search tab panel.

 Store Locator Plus Widgets are included in the Experience Add On.
 This add-on pack creates new widgets that can be used to connect to the Store Locator Plus map or location data on your site from any widget-enabled area in your WordPress theme.

 The SLP Search widget places an interactive zip/address search box in any widget location on your site.
 A search initiated from the widget will direct the user to the Store Locator Plus map page that you have specified.

 The URL for the page on your site where you want the user to end up.
 The page should have the SLPLUS shortcode for rendering the Store Locator Plus map.
 For example http://localhost/?page_id=8 or https://localhost/locations/ if you have SEO-friendly page URLs enabled in the permalinks settings.